cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

 # 1) Admin check

 ## List users having privileged roles (Entra ID)
+* Run a scan with [365Inspect](https://github.com/soteria-security/365Inspect):
+  * Check Users found in Azure AD Roles:
-* Check that there are at least 2 users having "global administrator" role for redundancy and recovery purposes
+    * Check that there are at least 2 users having "global administrator" role for redundancy and recovery purposes;
-* Check that they are all legitimate (known admins, that do require such high privileges)
+    * Check that they are all legitimate (known admins, that do require such high privileges);
-* Check that they all have MFA enabled
+    * Check that they all have MFA enabled.

 ## Check sessions (Entra ID)
-* Check IP addresses from which users having admin roles authenticate (over the last weeks/months)
+* Check IP addresses from which users having admin roles authenticate (over the last weeks/months):
   * If any suspicious track is found, request password reset for the associated account (and enable MFA if it was not already).

 ## Sync'ed global admins (Entra ID)
-* Check that there are no on-premises synced accounts for Microsoft Entra ID role assignments
+* Check that there are no on-premises synced accounts for Microsoft Entra ID role assignments:
   * If yes, check their authentication logs;
      * if possible, disable them or at least, reset their password and enable MFA.